rmunate/SpellNumber/README.md

 // "Sto Złotych I Sześćdziesiąt Pięć Groszy"
 ```

 ## Creator

-- Raúl Mauricio Uñate Castro
+- **Raúl Mauricio Uñate Castro**
 - Email: raulmauriciounate@gmail.com

 ## License

 This project is under the [MIT License](https://choosealicense.com/licenses/mit/).

-🌟 Support My Projects! 🚀
+🌟 **Support My Projects!** 🚀

 [![Become a Sponsor](https://img.shields.io/badge/-Become%20a%20Sponsor-blue?style=for-the-badge&logo=github)](https://github.com/sponsors/rmunate)

-Make any contributions you see fit; the code is entirely yours.
-Together, we can do amazing things and improve the world of development.
+Feel free to contribute, as the code is open to all.
+Together, we can create amazing things and enhance the world of development.
 Your support is invaluable. ✨

-If you have ideas, suggestions, or just want to collaborate, we are open to everything!
+If you have ideas, suggestions, or wish to collaborate, we are open to everything!
 Join our community and be part of our journey to success! 🌐👩‍💻👨‍💻